ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: #faq-shared-eos-promotions}
 {: faq}

-Yes. {{site.data.keyword.IBM_notm}} offers migration promotions and discounts for existing {{site.data.keyword.vm-shared}} customers.
-Contact your IBM Customer Success Manager or IBM Sales representative for details about approved promotions that you can take advantage of and start your upgrade or migration.
+Yes.
+IBM offers migration promotions (VCFaaS-exclusive credits) for existing {{site.data.keyword.vm-shared}} customers who want to migrate to {{site.data.keyword.vcf-aas}}.
+For details about approved promotions that you can take advantage of and start your upgrade or migration, contact your IBM Customer Success Manager or IBM Sales representative.
+You can also request migration credits by completing [a promo request form](https://forms.monday.com/forms/75adc2e53e58807ee5ac01cfc80d2972){: external}.

 ## Does {{site.data.keyword.vcf-aas}} offer all the features and capabilities that are available in {{site.data.keyword.vm-shared}}?
 If any parity gaps exist, when will they be addressed?
 {: #faq-shared-eos-features}